Joe Schofield: Port Vale

 Schofield added Stoke left-half Vic Rouse and Stockport County half-back George Whitcombe to the squad for the 1926–27 campaign.
-Vale lost just one of their first ten games, before injuries affected their form.
-Goalkeeper Tom Fern was one of the injured, and so 44-year-old Howard Matthews was re-signed, having left the club nineteen years earlier.
-To boost the strike-force Stewart Littlewood and Jack Simms were signed from Luton Town and Leek Alexandra respectively.
+Vale lost just one of their first ten games before injuries affected their form.
+Goalkeeper Tom Fern was one of the injured, and so 44-year-old Howard Matthews was re-signed, having left the club 19 years earlier.
+To boost the strike force Stewart Littlewood and Jack Simms were signed from Luton Town and Leek Alexandra respectively.
 Vale finished in eighth place again, and Schofield was given the title of manager.

 Schofield added to his squad for the 1927–28 campaign by signing Alf Bennett (Nottingham Forest), David Rollo (Blackburn Rovers), Alex Trotter (South Shields), and Robert Gillespie (Luton Town).
 He also later signed Bert Fishwick from Blackpool.
 Vale went on to finish in ninth place, again always seeming likely to remain in the Second Division.
 At the end of the campaign he released Jack Lowe, Sidney Blunt, and Alex Trotter.

-He signed Jack Prince from Oldham Athletic for the 1928–29 season, but otherwise maintained a fairly consistent first eleven.
-They started in average form before losing six of seven games in December in the midst of an injury crisis.
+He signed Jack Prince from Oldham Athletic for the 1928–29 season but otherwise maintained a fairly consistent first XI.
+They started in average form before losing six of seven games in December amid an injury crisis.
 In January, the popular high-scoring Littlewood was traded to Oldham for veteran striker Albert Pynegar and £1,300.
 Despite beating West Bromwich Albion 8–1, they were thumped 7–1 at Preston North End and 6–0 at Barnsley.
 They beat Bristol City 5–0 on the final day of the season, but still finished 21st, two points behind Bristol City, and were thus relegated.
 Vic Rouse, Alf Bennett, and David Rollo were let go.
 Club legend Tom Page also announced his retirement, whilst goal machine Wilf Kirkham was sold to Stoke City for £2,800.

 To fire the club straight back out of the Third Division North in 1929–30, Schofield signed Tom Baxter (Wolverhampton Wanderers), Frank Watkin (Stoke City), Sam Jennings (Nottingham Forest), Arthur Brown (Reading), and Bill Cope (Bolton Wanderers).
-However his death cut short his career on 29 September 1929, with Vale top of the league.
-They would go on to win the title under Tom Morgan, regaining their second tier status.
+However, his death cut short his career on 29 September 1929, with Vale top of the league.
+They would go on to win the title under Tom Morgan, regaining their second-tier status.